 original photo from the Saltwater People Log©

 That winter, Capt.
 Crosby came up with a daring plan.
 He envisioned a really short crossing to the Olympic Peninsula: Alki Point to Manchester.
 He joined with Roy Crosby again and with others to incorporate as the Crosby Direct Line Ferries, capitalized at $175,000.
 Ferry slips were built at Alki and Manchester and a 65-car ferry was ordered from Marine Const.
-Co on the Duwamish R.
+Co., on the Duwamish River.

 Anticipating heavy patronage ELK was lengthened 38-ft and repowered with a 150-H.P.
 Fairbanks-Morse 'CO' engine.
 She received a new name, AIRLINE, and made her inaugural run for 'Crosby Direct Line Ferries' 12 April with the usual attendance of commercial club members.
 The auto capacity had been doubled by the lengthening and was such a popular new service that Crosby secured the 18-car ferry GLORIA of Tacoma to help out with the cars on weekends.
 Built as the passenger steamer FLORENCE K, she had been converted into an auto ferry two years before.
 Still powered by a steam engine, Crosby renamed her BEELINE.